-9. Key information on the Project and on the draft RP has been disclosed to affected persons and other stakeholders through the conduct of public consultations and focus group discussions (FGDs) in September and October 2013 to:(i) discuss the purpose, components, and implementation arrangements of the Project; (ii) obtain feedback from different stakeholder groups as part of the social impact analysis and ensure stakeholders' points of view and concerns are identified and integrated in project design; (iii) discuss potential land acquisition and resettlement impacts and mitigation measures as described in this RP; (iv) present the results of the IOL;(v) discuss the Project resettlement policy in general terms (compensation of affected assets at replacement cost, provision of assistance to restore AHs to pre-project conditions), including the Project policy on cut-off-date3; and, (vi) allow APs to provide feedback on the project, mitigating measures, and general resettlement policy..
-Draft Project Information Booklet (PIB) in Khmer will be disclosed at relevant commune offices before project appraisal and the updated PIB in Khmer will distributed to each AH during the DMS.
-Updated RP in Khmer will be placed at relevant Commune Offices.
-Draft RP at project appraisal and updated RP following detailed design will be uploaded on the ADB's website in compliance with ADB's SPS.
-IRC-WG in close coordination with PRSC-WG will disclose updated RP to relevant commune offices and distribute the PIB to each AH.
+9. Key information on the Project and on the draft RP has been disclosed to affected persons and other stakeholders through the conduct of public consultations and focus group discussions (FGDs) in September and October 2013 to:(i) discuss the purpose, components, and implementation arrangements of the Project; (ii) obtain feedback from different stakeholder groups as part of the social impact analysis and ensure stakeholders' points of view and concerns are identified and integrated in project design; (iii) discuss potential land acquisition and resettlement impacts and mitigation measures as described in this RP; (iv) present the results of the IOL;(v) discuss the Project resettlement policy in general terms (compensation of affected assets at replacement cost, provision of assistance to restore AHs to pre-project conditions), including the Project policy on cut-off-date; and, (vi) allow APs to provide feedback on the project, mitigating measures, and general resettlement policy.
+Draft Project Information Booklet (PIB) in Khmer will be disclosed at relevant commune offices before project appraisal and the updated PIB in

-3For the purpose of this RP, cut off date is 2 February 2014, which was the last day of the IOL verification.
+&lt;sup>3For the purpose of this RP, cut off date is 2 February 2014, which was the last day of the IOL verification.